pyodide/pyodide/docs/development/building-and-testing-packages.md

 work, so if you have a test runner that uses `subprocess` then it cannot be used.

-## Build Github actions example
+## Build Github actions examples

-Here is a complete example of a Github Actions workflow for building a Python wheel out of tree:
+This is a complete example for building a Python wheel out of tree using `pyodide build` directly:

 ```yaml
 runs-on: ubuntu-22.04